TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    Classes
       Classes are callable.
-These objects normally act as factories for new instances of themselves, but variations are possible for class types that override :meth:`__new__`.
+These objects normally act as factories for new instances of themselves, but variations are possible for kundi types that override :meth:`__new__`.
 The arguments of the call are passed to :meth:`__new__` and, in the typical case, to :meth:`__init__` to initialize the new instance.